Nada-TB/-Store-Management-CLI/readme.md

 # Store Management CLI

-A command-line interface (CLI) application for managing user purchases and inventory.
+A Python-based command-line interface (CLI) application for managing user purchases and inventory.
 This project simulates a small store workflow where users can check their purchase history, buy items, and track inventory.
-Built in Python as a learning project with modular design.
+Designed with modularity, clean error handling, and Pythonic patterns.

 ---